 Many adults don’t realise the impact that excess weight around the waist can have on their overall health and well being.

-There are two ways to assess your health risk:
+Here are two ways you can assess your health risk:

 1. Measure your waist circumference